allenai/satlas/README.md

 ### Labels

+Satlas consists of slow-changing labels, which should correspond to the most recent image at each tile, and dynamic labels, which reference a specific image/time.

-The label directory structure looks like this:
+The directory structure looks like this:

-    satlas/train_labels/
+    satlas/static/
         1434_3312/
-            label_0/
+            vector.json
+            tree_cover.png
+            land_cover.png
+        1434_3313/
+        ...
+    satlas/dynamic/
+        1434_3312/
             airplane_325/
+                vector.json
             coast_3376/
+                vector.json
+                water_event.png
             ...
-        1434_3313/
         ...

 Each folder at the second level contains labels for a different tile, e.g. `1434_3312` contains labels for the zoom 13 tile at column 1434 and row 3312.

-The `label_0`, `airplane_325`, and `coast_3376` folders contain labels for different validity periods (time ranges).
-The validity period is specified under the metadata key in `airplane_325/vector.json`:
+The `airplane_325` and `coast_3376` folders contain dynamic labels for different images.
+The image name and timestamp is specified under the metadata key in `airplane_325/vector.json`:

     {
         "metadata": {
-            "Start": "2014-08-04T23:00:00+00:00",
+            "Start": "2014-08-04T23:59:59+00:00",
-            "End": "2014-08-05T01:00:00+00:00"
+            "End": "2014-08-05T00:00:01+00:00",
+            "ImageUUID": "996e6f0f4f3f42838211caf73c4692f2",
+            "ImageName": "m_3211625_sw_11_1_20140805"
         },
         "airplane": [
             ...
         ]
     }

-This means we think any labels stored here are present in the world from 04 August 2014 23:00 to 05 August 2014 01:00.
+This means these labels correspond to the image at `satlas/naip/m_3211625_sw_11_1_20140805/`.

-Point, polygon, polyline, property, and classification labels are also stored in `vector.json`.
+Point, polygon, polyline, property, and classification labels are stored in `vector.json`.
 For example:

-    1234_5678/label_0/vector.json
+    satlas/static/1234_5678/vector.json
     {
         "airplane": [{
             "Geometry": {